What do I need to foster

 - Have permanent leave to remain in the UK

 From there, your local Compass team will be happy to answer any questions you may have about fostering.
 You can read about what could disqualify you from fostering, but take a look below at the common reasons people think they can’t foster, when they absolutely could!

 Dispelling Common Myths

 Many people would love to become foster carers but believe wrongly that they wouldn’t be accepted.
-In reality the main requirements we ask for at application stage are that you are over the age of 21 and have a spare bedroom.
-Here are some of the most common reasons we hear for why people (wrongly) think they cannot foster.
+Eligibility to foster is actually pretty simple, but here are some of the most common reasons we hear for why people (wrongly) think they cannot foster.

 “I would foster but…”

 “I’m too old”

 Legally there are no upper age limits on becoming a foster carer.
 Fostering does require a lot of energy, but providing you are fit and healthy there’s no reason you couldn’t do it.
 Older carers also often bring invaluable experience to the role.

 Sexuality has no bearing on a person’s ability to be a foster carer.
 Whatever your sexuality, you just need to be able to offer the warmth, care and stability needed for children and young people.